 - Pepper Core Remover Stainless Steel

 - To pick an ear of corn, support the stalk with one hand and grip the ear firmly and twist downward and away from the stalk.
 The twist should remove the ear from the stalk.

 - Corn for fresh use: For fresh eating, corn should be cooked as soon after harvest as possible—within an hour or two for the best flavor.
 Don’t remove the husks until you are ready to cook.
 You can store unhusked corn in the refrigerator for up to a week.
 Most varieties will keep in the refrigerator for up to one week.

 - Freezing corn: Corn freezes well after blanching.
 You can blanch and freeze corn either on or off the cob.
 For freezing or canning, place ears in 1 gallon of boiling water and blanch for 3 minutes after the water returns to a boil.
-Cool ears and cut kernels from cob at about three-fourths of the depth of kernel.
+Cool ears and cut kernels from the cob at about three-fourths of the depth of the kernel.
 Do not scrape the cob.

 - Canning corn: Can corn using a pressure cooker.
 Wash jars.
 Prepare lids according to the manufacturer’s instructions.
 Can whole-kernel corn in pints or quarts.
 Cream-style corn must be packed in half-pint or pint jars only.

 - Pickling corn: Immature ears can be pickled.